-Using RFC1327's assumption of an asymmetric mapping between X.400 and RFC822 addresses, two separate relations are required to store the mapping database: RFC1327 'table1' and RFC1327 'table2'; thus also in DNS we will maintain the two different sections, even if they will both use the PX resource record.
-More over RFC1327 also specify a third table: RFC1327 'gate' Table.
-This additional table, however, has the same syntax rules than RFC1327 'table2' and thus the same translation procedure as 'table2' will be applied; some details about the RFC1327 'gate' table are discussed in section 4.4.
+Using MIXER's assumption of an asymmetric mapping between X.400 and RFC822 addresses, two separate relations are required to store the mapping database: MIXER 'table1' and MIXER 'table2'; thus also in DNS we will maintain the two different sections, even if they will both use the PX resource record.
+More over MIXER also specify two additional tables: MIXER 'gate1' and 'gate2' tables.
+These additional tables, however, have the same syntax rules than MIXER 'table1' and 'table2' respectively, and thus the same translation procedure as 'table1' and 'table2' will be applied; some details about the MIXER 'gate1' and 'gate2' tables are discussed in section 4.4.

-Let's now check how to create, from an RFC1327 mapping rule entry, the appropriate DNS entry in a DNS data file.
-We can again define an RFC1327 mapping rule entry as defined in appendix F of that document as:
+Let's now check how to create, from an MCGAM entry, the appropriate DNS entry in a DNS data file.
+We can again define an MCGAM entry as defined in appendix F of that document as:

-<x400-domain>#<rfc822-domain># (case A: 'table1' entry)
+<x400-domain>#<rfc822-domain># (case A: 'table1' and 'gate1' entry)